Originally posted 9/16/18.

 We kind of discussed it in some of the other sections, but the sound of this beast is truly special given it’s so inexpensive.

-I did a comparison of the D1 and the Objective 2, and came to some interesting conclusions.
+I did a comparison of the D1 and Objective 2 and came to some interesting conclusions.
 Let’s get into some of them!

 Keep checking back for future updates/comparisons with different headphones and various other Amp/DACs!